bangbangcon/west/content/Speakers.md

 help.

 But how does ransomware really function?
-What does it take to successfully carry out the biggest financially motivated cybercrime operation?
+What does it take to successfully carry out the biggest financially motivated cybercrime operations?
 How does ransomware infiltrate hosts?
-Where does it acquire the unique encryption key needed to encrypt each victim?
+Where does it acquire the unique encryption key needed to encrypt each victim's data?
 How does it hide this key from victims?
 Why is data recovery infeasible without the key?

 In this talk, we discuss the intricacies of a ransomware infection.
 We